HermesApp/Hermes/README.md

 ## Development

-This is an Xcode project, so point Xcode to the Hermes.xcodeproj here and build away
+This is an Xcode project, so point Xcode to the Hermes.xcodeproj here and build away.
+This project is also meant for Xcode 4.

 ## Build a Release ZIP